Definition of 'clinical'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 There is now a good chance that the drug will work in clinical trials on humans.
 Times, Sunday Times (2016)The treatment will go to clinical trials.
 The Sun (2016)The next step is to carry out clinical trials on humans.
 The Sun (2016)Successful clinical trials could offer hope to millions around the world.
 The Sun (2017)It will mean cuts to local services that the public will find unacceptable and risk the quality of clinical care.
 Times, Sunday Times (2016)Such fun isn't dependable enough for any serious clinical use.
 Times, Sunday Times (2016)Pharmaceutical companies make an important contribution to medical research, providing much of the cash for clinical trials of new drugs.
 Times, Sunday Times (2017)A vaccine against thrush could be available by the end of the decade after early clinical trials showed strong results.
 Times, Sunday Times (2016)Certainly not clinical finishing, letting England off the hook at a few key moments.
 Times, Sunday Times (2016)It is available in Britain but only in two clinical trials, which end soon.
 Times, Sunday Times (2016)People of all ages benefit from ethical pharmaceutical and clinical advances used to treat disease.
 Times, Sunday Times (2009)We kept pushing on and our finishing was clinical.
 Times, Sunday Times (2006)The university is a leader in pharmaceutical research and clinical trials.
 Times, Sunday Times (2006)We may soon be able to test drugs in clinical trials.
 The Sun (2010)This should involve detailed blood tests and a clinical examination.
 Times, Sunday Times (2009)Only about one in ten medicines that enter clinical trials get as far as patients.
 Times, Sunday Times (2016)This once great athlete has a medical condition which requires clinical care and sympathy.
 The Sun (2008)But he could do no more yesterday with a clinical display of finishing.
 The Sun (2015)Britain is a leading contributor to global clinical cancer research.
 Times, Sunday Times (2008)The industry is still in its infancy and evidence from clinical evaluation trials is scarce.
 Times, Sunday Times (2015)The dancers are dressed as both doctors and patients and what unfolds feels like a clinical examination.
 Times, Sunday Times (2015)There was no criticism of our clinical care.
 Times, Sunday Times (2014)That could take five to ten years of clinical trials.
-Times, Sunday Times (2014)It was too dangerous for me to stop drinking without clinical care.
-The Sun (2013)It must first be refined so it is stable and safe enough for use in clinical trials on humans.
+Times, Sunday Times (2014)It must first be refined so it is stable and safe enough for use in clinical trials on humans.
 The Sun (2013)The pharmaceutical industry had provided only limited investment because few applications were considered to be nearly ready for clinical use.
 Times, Sunday Times (2009)For use in a clinical setting veils should conform to the same standards as other face covers such as surgical masks.
 Times, Sunday Times (2013)Each of the former players will be given the tests and a neurological clinical examination either at home or at a clinic.
 Times, Sunday Times (2016)He looked really sharp and his finishing was so clinical that it showed me maybe he was ready to give us a hand.
 The Sun (2013)Again it is extremely difficult for clinical research to provide clear-cut answers to the best approach.
 Times, Sunday Times (2006)At its best, clinical practice in addition to family courts work constantly inform and enrich one another.
 Times, Sunday Times (2012)I would be extremely surprised if this scientific discovery had any impact on clinical medicine.
 Times, Sunday Times (2010)One of my concerns is that the effort to move genetics into clinical practice and to improve human health is going to be tainted by bad actors.
 Times, Sunday Times (2006)

 Trends of 'clinical'